Skip to main content

 Academic Division Opportunities FAQ

-The College supports independent research, when discipline appropriate, as well as research in collaboration with Swarthmore faculty and/or outside scholars.
+The Academic Divisions support independent research, when discipline appropriate, as well as research in collaboration with Swarthmore faculty and/or outside scholars.
 Students may submit proposals for the following types of opportunities: laboratory, field, archival and/or desk research; unpaid internships; creative arts; intensive language study; engaged scholarship; academically-informed activism; work to support an honors preparation; research leading to a thesis.
-These opportunities are eligible for funding through the Academic Division.

 Students seeking funding may receive a maximum of $6,000 total per summer from all College sources.
 Graduating seniors are not eligible for funding, but rising seniors, juniors and sophomores are eligible.
 Note: priority is given to rising seniors.